OctopusDeploy/blog/blog/2020-07/changing-a-runbook-to-use-exec-containers/index.md

 ## Update the Runbook to use execution containers

-The first runbook I'm going to convert to using execution containers is "Destroy the GCP Kraken", this runbook removes all the deployment target infrastructure.
+The runbook I'm going to convert to using execution containers is "Destroy the GCP Kraken", this runbook removes all the deployment target infrastructure.

 ![Initial runbook state](initial-runbook-state.png)